By Cheri Sicard

 So what are the eight common towing mistakes RVers make?

 - Overheating engines — The #1 problem is people overworking their engines.
-There are many problem pushing your engine too hard can cause.
+There are many problems pushing your engine too hard can cause.
 The video gives tips for monitoring the situation as well as the importance of weight when towing.

 - Brake problems — Brakes are often overlooked but are the most important part of your RV safety system.
 Again, weight comes into play.
 Too much weight can damage your trailer AND your truck.
-In the video Kiefer explains why.
+In the video, Kiefer explains why.

 - Overloaded trailers — Too much weight can be the catalyst behind a multitude of issues while towing.
 Don’t do it!